 First and foremost, it is erroneous to believe that best practices, having once supported a robust analog photography market, are mutually exclusive with online photo sales & licensing.
 Technology can be used to institutionalize best practices instead of side-stepping them.

 Just because it suddenly became free to distribute photographs via the Internet, it doesn’t follow that their commercial value should be trivialized by unimaginative middlemen.

 Early on, entrepreneurs and their financial backers were cocksure that creating a new e-commerce channel for digital photos meant sacking all previous pricing models.
 It was a classic case of throwing the baby out with the bathwater.
-They operated under a widespread belief that “the Internet changes everything” and that that mantra would usher the “old economy” kicking and screaming into the future.
+They operated under a widespread belief throughout the 90s that “the Internet changes everything” and that that mantra would usher the “old economy” kicking and screaming into the future.

 A lot did change.
 Technology made taking pictures effortless.
 But no one used technology to make the business of taking pictures effortless.

 There is a greater demand today to publish photographs in commercial (and editorial) media than in the heyday of film.
 If the number of in-print venues has declined, it is more than offset by an exponential increase in online publication opportunities.
 Demand continues to grow.
 There are also just as many pro photographers working today throughout the world as there were then, still winning contracts to shoot photo assignments.
 To say otherwise, we would have to believe that the number of practicing doctors would decline in direct proportion to the public’s ability to self-medicate for minor maladies with over-the-counter drugs; or because anyone can self-diagnose any serious illness by Googling their symptoms.
 On the contrary, there is always a need for authoritative professional practitioners of medicine.
 The same goes for photography.